Skip to content

 To debug mail sending issues:

-2. Ensure DKIM private key is readable
+2. Ensure the DKIM private key is readable by the server process.

-3. Check application logs for SMTP errors
+4. Check application logs for SMTP errors (log_error from the mail module).

 bash